Nabil-Shartaj-Khan/RephraseAI/README.md

 <h1>RephraseAI</h1>

 <p>
 RephraseAI is a simple web app that rewrites your text messages in different tones using AI.
-You can choose between <strong>friendly</strong>, <strong>professional</strong>, or <strong>concise</strong> styles.
-The app also keeps a <em>history</em> of your previous messages and rewrites, with copy buttons for easy use.
+You can choose between friendly, professional, or concise styles.
+The app also keeps a history of your previous messages and rewrites, with copy buttons for easy use.
+This is an ongoing project and open for further improvements.

 </p>

 <h2>Features</h2>